vmware/photon/support/packer-templates/README.md

 `photon-build-machine` is a Ubuntu 14.04.1 that contains all the prerequisites to build Photon from scratch, and is the box referenced by the top-level Vagrantfile, to build this machine you will need:

-- VMware Workstation (on Windows and Linux) or Fusion (on Mac OS X)
+- VMware Workstation (on Windows and Linux) or Fusion (on Mac OS X) or Oracle VirtualBox
 - A recent Packer install (tested on v0.7.5)

 ### Automatic build machine